 Where to stay in Dharamshala?

-Most of the accommodation in Dharamshala are fairly priced, covering most of basic amenities.
+Most of the accommodations in Dharamshala are fairly priced, covering most of the basic amenities.
 This makes Dharamshala one of the weekend getaways from Delhi that one can visit under 5k.
 You can find a decent room in a price range of INR 1,000 to INR 3,000 in this town.
 There aren’t just hotels and resorts; but also guesthouses and homestays where you can opt to stay during your trip to Dharamshala.
+This place is also surrounded by some of the best honeymoon places in Himachal.

 Best places to stay in Dharamshala: Mcleodganj Homestay, Surbhi Guesthouse, Turkish Cottage Mcleodganj, and Pink House